 The study area is situated in the Eastern Free State Sandy Grassland (Gm4) vegetation type (Figure 4-7), which has a conservation status of Least Concern.
-In addition, the Grasslands' Important Bird Area (IBA) occurs 5km to the North of the Project area and Alexpan IBA occurs 16km South-West of the Project area (Figure 4-5).
+In addition, the Grasslands' Important Bird Area (IBA) occurs 5km to the North of the Project area (Figure 4-5).
 These key features are further discussed in the sections that follow.